ktubbs24/Coding-Practice/2-Skills/1.Languages/Python/If - Else/Practice Exercises/PRAC-Nested IF-Else - Coddy.md

 ---
 ## 💻  Practice Examples

-## Instruction

-Write a program that determines eligibility for a movie based on age and parental guidance.
+## Write a program that determines eligibility for a movie based on age and parental guidance.

 Your program should: